MUCH LIKE IN-PERSON NETWORKING, ONLINE NETWORKING HAS ITS OWN RULES OF ETIQUETTE.

 Nurture your network.
 Show your online connections, some social media regard and participate in the conversation.
 Start by sharing, liking or commenting on something they posted online or endorsing them for skills on LinkedIn just to name a few tactics.
 The more you interact with them online, the more likely they are to reciprocate.
 Not only will this increase your visibility — not to mention up your social media street cred — but it will also help build a rapport and develop relationships with others outside of social media.

 Try to connect IRL.
 Connecting online is great, but nothing beats meeting face to face when it comes to growing your relationship.
-If there's someone you've connected with online whom you want to get to know better, suggest going to coffee, lunch or meeting up for happy hour — and be sure to cover the bill.
+If there's someone you've connected with online whom you want to get to know better, suggest going to coffee, lunch or meeting up for a happy hour — and be sure to cover the bill.

 Know when to move on.
 If someone is unresponsive, it's okay to follow up once or twice, but don't hassle the person.
 No one owes you anything, and trying to annoy someone into connecting with you will only get you blocked.
 Move on to the next person who might be more responsive.